MicroEJ/docs/VEEPortingGuide/sni.rst

    In the following explanations, the term `task` refers to native tasks scheduled by the underlying OS or RTOS, while `thread` refers to MicroEJ threads scheduled by the Core Engine.

+The sections below also mention some functions from the SNI native API.
+See here for the complete SNI Native API reference: :ref:`section.reference.api.sni.native`.

 Specification Summary
 ---------------------